 - Three letters of recommendation, including one from a supervisor verifying direct patient care experience.

+All letters of evaluation must be completed via CASPA's online evaluator portal.
 An electronic request from CASPA Messenger will be sent immediately to each reference once the applicant saves the references’ information into the CASPA system.
+The evaluator will first need to complete a rating of your skills as part of the evaluation, and then attach their letter of reference to the evaluation.
 Applicants will be able to check on the status of electronic letters via WebADMIT (CASPA applicant portal).
+Up to 5 references can be submitted through CASPA in this manner, even after application submission and verification.
+We cannot accept letters of recommendation through Interfolio or other services.

 These references should reflect the applicant’s ability to perform graduate-level work, and address the individual’s professionalism, integrity, and motivation.
 Prior employers, professional colleagues, and academic advisors are acceptable references.
 For the 2017 Admission Cycle and moving forward, references from shadowing experiences will not be accepted as one of the three required recommendations.